Oyamasiphula/Playing-With-Matches/show-a-message-when-two-or-more-random-numbers-match.md

 Display a message under the numbers that says

-* what the matched number was;
+* what the matched numbers were;
 * how many matches there were.

 ## Add files and push them to GitHub

-Once you're done, add your changes to git by using similar commands to the ones you used for the previous tasks.
-If you want to add multiple files at the same time, you can do it like this:
+To add all the files that have changed at once, you can use:

 ```
-git add index.html styles.css script.js
+git add .
 ```